 - Application deployment

 - Device management and device life-cycle management

-You can watch these demonstrations yourself – email email@example.com to book an online demo with the team.
+You can watch these demonstrations yourself – email email@example.com to book an online demo with the team - just mention this blog.

 Microsoft Teams – A User-friendly Hub for Your People and Documents